M. Scott Goodman, Ph.D., Professor of Chemistry

 Calcein dye method has been used to trace cell volume change but contradictory results have been observed and reported.
 To understand the unusual behavior of calcein fluorescence, the research has been focused to validate the use of calcein dye in measuring cell volume change in non-isotonic solution.
 In addition, it was demonstrated that the volume changes of single cells could be alternatively monitored by tracing the changes in the areas of single cells obtained from time-lapse fluorescence micrographs.

 Precourt, Danielle M., "Assessment of Calcein Dye Method to Observe Cell Volume Regulation" (2016).
 Forensic Science Theses.
-Paper 10.
+10.